Pajko97/pc-build/planning.md

 ## Idea
 I divided technical solution in two.
 One of them is getting the actual parts and storing them in the database, and the other part would be recommendation feature.
-Since i am not an AI expert, and would probably invest too much resources on that part, i decided to create an algorithm that will make choices based on values like GPU clock speed, GPU performance in rendering tasks, CPU cores, RAM etc.
+Since I am not an AI expert, and would probably invest too much resources on that part, I decided to create an algorithm that will make choices based on values like GPU clock speed, GPU performance in rendering tasks, CPU cores, RAM etc.

 ex.
 In a case of query of user who works mainly using 3D Max and Blender, we give him a build with great GPU, good CPU